sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 .. note::

 	Bring in the all nations prop to discuss how outsiders could participate in blessings.
+Turn around Abraham's children to show "Israel".

 Might make sense to mention why Paul was ministering to the Gentiles here.
 God was proving a point to circumsized Israel.
 The blessings of Abraham cannot be had with circumcision and law keeping.
 In fact, one of the arguments Paul uses to support this is the fact that the promise of blessing to Israel and to all nations was made to Abraham.
 The Corinthian church, much like the Galation church, had a mix of Jews and Gentiles.
 And the gifts of the spirit were poured out on both, quite irrespectively of whether they were physically circumcised or not.
 To partake in the blessings of the Bride (the children of Abraham), it wasn't enough to be a descendant of Abraham.
 Faith was required.
 God allowed the outsiders (the Gentiles) to partake in these blessings of Abraham (without being circumcised) to help illustrate this point.